Junon72/MyTimeApp/README.md

 The application consists of seven pages - from creating a project to sharing and exiting the project.
 For this Milestone project I have focused on the first part of the applications features, namely creating the project and tasks.
 The data is also saved to the local storage for later use, for example to create dynamic elements on following pages.
 Unlike the starting pages, the rest of the interfaces are not interactive.
-However, they give an impression of the planned user experience and flow.

 ### Realized functions